ViktorJp/vpnmgr/README.md

 ## To Do (from [@h0me5k1n](https://github.com/h0me5k1n/asusmerlin-nvpnmgr))
 Possible enhancements (when I get round to it!):

--   create menu entry validation
 -   query available protocols via NordVPN api
 -   handle all protocols
--   write options to temp nvram (I haven't figured out how a web page passes parameters to an addon script.
-This might be needed instead of passing them from the page. e.g. page write temp nvram entries that are used by the script and then discarded?!?)
--   create web page for UI (I need help with this!)
+-   create web page for UI
--   test web page functions